ouspg/CompSec/Lab6_Digital_forensics/README.md

 ### C) Data hiding & password recovery

-TBA: Background story, task descriptions, tools

-> *Interrogator: We have started investigating that USB memory stick.
+> *Interrogator: We have started investigating that USB memory stick found next to your computer.
 Would you be nice enough to bother telling what data is on that stick?*
 >
 > *Mallory: Of course.
 I am totally innocent so I can tell that on that stick was couple of totally useless RTF and PDF documents.
 And I kept some lorem ipsum flle and bunch of random strings there too.*
 >